If you have applied through UCAS, you can check the details of your offer using UCAS Track.

 You’ll receive registration instructions by email approximately six weeks before your course starts.

-If you’re an INTO Newcastle University student, you’ll receive registration instructions after you’ve completed your INTO course.
+If you’re an INTO Newcastle University student, you’ll receive registration instructions for further study after you’ve completed your INTO course.

 The registration email will also tell you how to access your University email account.